sholmes-221/hob-slides/PITCHME.md

 > 14 Stand your ground, putting on the `belt` of truth and the `body armor` of God’s righteousness.
 15 For `shoes`, put on the peace that comes from the Good News so that you will be fully prepared.* 16 In addition to all of these, hold up the `shield` of faith to stop the fiery arrows of the devil.* 17 Put on salvation as your `helmet`, and take the `sword` of the Spirit, which is the word of God.
 18 Pray in the Spirit at all times and on every occasion.
 Stay alert and be persistent in your prayers for all believers everywhere.*

 - Which armor you use most, and which to polish more?

+---

+# Discussion

+- Any more thoughts/comments on Ephesians?